poliorcetics/named-arguments-rfc/02-guide-level-explanation.md

 // Declaring a function which mixes named and unnamed arguments in some arbitrary order. fn mix_and_match(pub named: usize, unnamed: usize, public hidden: usize) { /* ... */ }
 ```

+## Can I reorder named arguments ?

+**No**.
+Just like unnamed arguments, named arguments are also position-based and cannot be reordered
+when calling: `register(name:, surname:)` cannot be called as `register(surname:, name:)`.

+Reordering them at the definition site is an API break, just like reordering unnamed arguments is
+an API break already.